Asymmetry-aware Scalable Locking: Scalable Locking is Non-scalable on AMP

 \subsection{Strawman Solutions}

-The straightforward approach to address the AMP scalability issue is only using big cores.
-However, little cores can help achieve higher throughput with a lower contention.
+A straightforward solution is only using big cores.
+However, little cores can help achieve higher throughput under a lower contention (e.g., 68\% in Figure~\ref{fig:ch4_exp3}).
 Finding the optimal number of cores to run applications is a long-existing problem~\cite{litl, mallock}.
-Moreover, the energy-aware scheduler may schedule threads to little cores to save energy.
-Binding threads only to big cores may violate the energy target.
+Directly blocking little cores under high contention will cause a latency collapse (Implication 2).
+Moreover, since the energy-aware scheduler may schedule threads to little cores for energy purposes, binding or migrating threads to big cores will violate the energy target.

 Another intuitive solution is adopting proportional execution that gives big cores a fixed higher chance to lock.
 Figure~\ref{fig:ch2_proportion} shows the performance when setting different proportions.
-As shown in the figure, the throughput and the latency are mutually competing against each other in AMP that a larger proportion leads to higher throughput but a longer tail latency.
-However, there is no clear clue whether a specific application prefers throughput over latency (and its extent) or the opposite.
-Moreover, since applications' loads may change over the time, the latency will be unstable and unpredictable when setting a fixed proportion.
-Therefore, it is almost impossible to choose a static and suitable proportion to meet applications' needs.
+The throughput and the latency are mutually exclusive in AMP.
+A larger proportion brings higher throughput but longer latency.
+However, it is unclear whether a specific application prefers throughput over latency (and the extent) or the opposite.
+Moreover, since applications' loads may change over time, the latency is unstable when setting a fixed proportion (not a problem in SMP since the fairness always ensures the lowest latency).
+Therefore, it is almost impossible to find a suitable proportion to meet various applications' needs.